E-M-Geissen/MEMO/MEMO/Readme.txt

 - ./illustrating _examples_censoring: analysis of simulated data with regard to the effects of censoring as shown in manuscript Figure 1 + 2

+_./RNA_seq_data_Buettner2015: analysis of 4 selected datasets from the paper: Buettner et. a.
+Computational analysis of cell-to-cell heterogeneity in single-cell rna-sequencing data reveals hidden subpopulations of cells.

 Files:
 install_toolboxes.m: Run to add the required folders to your matlab path.